janosh/matbench-discovery/site/src/routes/paper/iclr-ml4mat/+page.md

 ## Introduction

-For nearly two decades, ever since the work of Behler and Parrinello @behler_generalized_2007 who introduced a custom neural network for learning the density-functional theory (DFT) potential energy surface (PES), material scientists have devoted significant effort to developing custom model architectures for tackling the problem of learning the PES.
+For nearly two decades, ever since the work of Behler and Parrinello @behler_generalized_2007 which introduced a custom neural network for learning the density-functional theory (DFT) potential energy surface (PES), material scientists have devoted significant effort to developing custom model architectures for tackling the problem of learning the PES.
 Initially, most of these models were trained and deployed as interatomic potentials to study known materials of interest which required curating custom training data for each application @bartok_machine_2018 @deringer_general-purpose_2020.
 As larger and more diverse datasets emerged from initiatives like the Materials Project (MP) @jain_commentary_2013 or the Open Quantum Materials Database (OQMD) @saal_materials_2013, researchers have begun to train models that cover the full periodic table opening up the prospect of ML-guided materials discovery.